hmongdev/weekend-react-gallery-THJUL7-4PM/README.md

 I initially approached this assignment incorrectly by moving the data.js file into the src folder since I wanted to import it.

+The main obstacle was figuring out how to pass props through components, then manipulating the data within the component to do whatever you wanted.

+I asked for help from Stephon Maria Isabel, and Miley to help me complete the assignment.

 ## Installation